ogc1231/sound-burger/TESTING.md

 I used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate my CSS files, style.css was validated with no errors found.

 The css was copied from style.css and pasted directly into the validator and shows no errors.
-However When the live site link was used the validator showed parse errors caused by Boostrap, Bulma and Fontawesome.
+However when the live site link was used the validator showed parse errors caused by Boostrap, Bulma and Fontawesome.

 | File | Jigsaw URL | Screenshot | Notes |
 | --- | --- | --- | --- |